crypto101/book/stream-ciphers.rst

 and you XOR either the plaintext or the ciphertext with it in order to get the other one.

-For CTR mode to be secure, it is critical that nonces aren't reused.
+For :term:`CTR mode` to be secure, it is critical that :term:`nonce`\s aren't reused.
 If they are, the entire keystream will be repeated, allowing an attacker to mount multi-time pad attacks.

-This is different from an initialization vector such as the one used by CBC.
+This is different from an :term:`initialization vector` such as the one used by CBC.
 An IV has to be unpredictable.
-An attacker being able to predict a CTR nonce doesn't really matter: without the secret key, they have no idea what the output of the block cipher (the sequence in the keystream) would be.
+An attacker being able to predict a CTR :term:`nonce` doesn't really matter: without the secret key, they have no idea what the output of the block cipher (the sequence in the keystream) would be.

-Like Salsa20, CTR mode has the interesting property that you can jump to any point in the keystream easily: just increment the counter to that point. :ref:`The Salsa20 paragraph on this topic <keystream jump>` explains why that might be useful.
+Like Salsa20, :term:`CTR mode` has the interesting property that you can jump to any point in the keystream easily: just increment the counter to that point. :ref:`The Salsa20 paragraph on this topic <keystream jump>` explains why that might be useful.